gitter-badger/autoloader/docs/contributing.md

 **Step 4: Issue a pull request**

-A pull request notifies the maintainers of the upstream repository, who will review your changes and, if the changes are approved, merge them into the main project.
+A pull request notifies the maintainers of the upstream repository, who will review your changes and, if the changes are approved, merge them into the main upstream project.

 On GitHub, navigate to your feature branch and click "Pull Request".
-Follow the instructions to complete your pull request.
+Follow the instructions to complete the pull request.

 **Step 5: Tidy up**

-You don't need to keep the local version of your feature branch, since it is hosted on GitHub now, so you can go ahead and delete it.
+You don't need to keep the local version of your feature branch, since it is hosted on GitHub.

     git checkout master
     git branch -d feature/fix-for-issue-301